Careers Support (Work experience and placements)

 - Access to Warwick’s paid Graduate Internship Scheme

 Psychology students at Warwick can apply for a one-year or part-year intercalated work placement in the UK or abroad.
-We provide our student with support and guidance around identifying and applying for placements.
+We provide our students with support and guidance around identifying and applying for placements.
 Our students have undertaken one-year or part-year intercalated work placements between their second and final year in organisations like Virgin Media, BMW, City Year UK, Microsoft, and other employers.

 We are currently expanding our work experience portfolio by drawing on and extending our partnership with organisations across all sectors.
 Our dedicated Placement officer, Dr. Gitit Kadar-Satat, works closely with the department's Senior Careers Service to support you in developing employability and transferable skills.